 Every week, make sure to set aside a little time to check-in and see how you are doing and what you can tackle in the coming week to get you closer to your end goal.
 I like to make a loose plan at the weekends, and every evening just make a note of the 3 things I will achieve tomorrow.
 For me, this has worked brilliantly.
 I used to make huuuuge lists of all the things I wanted to do, and ultimately get frustrated when I didn’t ace it.

-Simplifying my daily plan to just the 3 most important things has helped me prioritise my goals and stop wasting time on things which can wait.
+Simplifying my daily plan to just the 3 most important things has helped me prioritise my goals and stop wasting time on things that can wait.

 Keep a journal to help keep you motivated